Ealing Southall: Constituency profile

 The constituency has relatively good road and rail transport, and numerous small to medium-size green spaces, and has had as many as three tube stations at its eastern extremes of its boundaries.

 Southall and Norwood Green, forming the western bulk of the seat, feature a high British Asian proportion of the population since the 1960s.
-In 1966, 10.6% of the constiuency were born in the New Commonwealth.
+In 1966, 10.6% of the constituency were born in the New Commonwealth.
 In 1971, 25.4% were non-White.
-In 1981, 43.7% of the constiuency were non-White.
-The constiuency had the highest concentration of those born in India (16.3% of the population) in 1981.
+In 1981, 43.7% of the constituency were non-White.
+The constituency had the highest concentration of those born in India (16.3% of the population) in 1981.

 British Indian ethnicity is the largest single ethnic group.
 British Asians account for 51% of the population, as at the 2011 census, the majority of this minority is of Indian ethnicity (29.6%), with significant Hindu and Muslim populations, with the highest number of Sikh residents in any constituency in Britain at over 20%.
 The Afro-Caribbean community amounts to 8% according to the latest census statistics.
 The seat has generally modest incomes and the vast majority of housing is modest terraced, semi-detached or mid-rise 20th century blocks of flats.
 The east of the seat is formed by Hanwell and West Ealing.